PayFabric/Portal/PayLink/Sections/Features.md

 The **Settings** page is used to define your ERP connection information, configure your Device and Gateway information and setting default gateways per currency in the event that you do not specify a particular gateway via the API.
 If you need help configuration your ERP connection please contact our support team at <support@payfabric.com>.

-For more information on how to configure your Device and Payment Gateway information please see our [Quick Start Guide](Quick%20Start%20Guide.md).
+For more information on how to configure your Device and Payment Gateway information please see our [Configure Portal](Configure%20Portal.md).

 Templates